Healthy Homes Assessment Maoribank

 Draught Stopping Maoribank

-Draughts may lead to low temperatures inside homes.
-A damp house costs more to heat, which means wasting energy and increased bills.
+Draughts may lead to less temperature in households.
+A draughty house is more expensive to heat, which means wasting energy and increased bills.

 What are unreasonable gaps and holes?

-If you can feel external air getting in, or see the air is clear out of a hole or gap and you are able to feel it, it is most likely a gap or an opening that needs sealing in any way.
-Large cracks and gaps should be stopped permanently.
-Cracks that are greater than 3mm and let air in or out within your house need seals.
-For example, if an open fireplace isn’t used it could cause draughts, and should be sealed off.
-Property managers and landlords are responsible for making sure that draughts from the fireplace are removed in the maximum extent possible.
+If you can feel external air getting in, or see a clear draught from a crack or a gap that is, it is likely a crack or crack that requirements sealing in somehow.
+Large gaps and cracks should be permanently stopped.
+Any gaps greater than 3mm that let air in or out of the home require to be sealed.
+For example, if an open fireplace isn’t used it may cause draughts and should be sealed from.
+Landlords and property managers are responsible for making sure that these draughts are stopped as far as imaginable.

-There is no need to block off holes or gaps in the construction.
-For instance, small gaps around windows and doors may be required to allow for movement of the building as the home gets warmer and cooler, so that they can still be opened and closed rather than sticking.
-We will inspect the windows and doors in our Healthy Homes assessment of your rental property.
+You don’t need to cover up holes or gaps in the building.
+For example, tiny gaps around windows and doors could be necessary to allow movement of the building as the household is heated and cools to allow them to be opened and closed rather than securing.
+We will check the windows and doors during the Healthy Homes assessment of your rental property.

 Get the complete information for the Healthy Homes draught stopping requirements.